romainpi/astro-loader-storyblok/README.md

 ## Background

 This Astro content loader is a community-driven successor to Storyblok’s archived Astro Content Layer integration.
-In September 2024, Storyblok released an [alpha version of a loader][astro-alpha]; however, the [implementation][abandoned-implementation] was subsequently archived and remained in a premature state.
+In September 2024, [Storyblok had partnered with Astro][astro-blogpost] for the launch of the Content Layer API and released an [alpha version of a loader][astro-alpha] however, the [implementation][abandoned-implementation] never made it to the mainline and was subsequently archived and remained in a premature state.

 This package provides a complete, production-ready solution with full TypeScript support and works seamlessly with [`storyblok-to-zod`] for type-safe content schemas.